informatics-isi-edu/hatrac/STATUS.md

 Known Issues/Limitations:

-1. the Hatrac deployment prefix `/hatrac` is missing from URL paths generated in responses
 1. using `Content-Type: application/x-hatrac-namespace` is a pretty old-fashioned hack; either register a real MIME type or come up with some other solution...?